trndlz/42_Init/README.md

 # init

-Introduction to system and network administration.
+42 Project: Introduction to system and network administration.